braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 | Identify with user ID and traits | Segment: Set External ID and Attribute | Combine preceding methods. |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

-In the [Web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#update-user-profile) and [Cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#update-user-profile) destinations, the above mappings can be set using the update user profile action.
+In the [Web Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-web-device-mode-actions/#update-user-profile) and [Cloud Mode Actions](https://segment.com/docs/connections/destinations/catalog/braze-cloud-mode-actions/#update-user-profile) destinations, the above mappings can be set using the Update User Profile Action.

 {% alert important %}
 When passing user attribute data, check that you only pass values for attributes that have changed since the last update.
 This will ensure you do not unnecessarily consume data points towards your allotment.
-For client-side sources, use Segment’s open-source Middleware tool to optimize your integration and limit data point usage by debouncing duplicate `identify()` calls from Segment.
+For client-side sources, use Segment’s open-source [Middleware](https://github.com/segmentio/segment-braze-mobile-middleware) tool to optimize your integration and limit data point usage by debouncing duplicate `identify()` calls from Segment.

 {% endalert %}
 {% endtab %}